joshgrib/2017S-coursework/hss371a/course_info.md

 > "You only have on chance (per person) to get fresh eyes on something, that's pretty valuable"

 > "There's no preliminary reading for this class.
 We just met, I didn't want to be so forward."

+## Cheatsheets and partners
+1 double sided typed page of notes is allowed for tests and Quizzes.

+Quizzes are usually done in pairs.